 Faculty access is not being filtered.
 Faculty with graduate students who teach and need access for instructional purposes can request an exception for those graduate assistants.
+The request must be made by the faculty member, not the graduate assistant.
 To receive an exception, or for more information, please email firstname.lastname@example.org.

 The applications will be suspended only on PAL3.0, the main Purdue wireless network.
 The streaming applications will remain readily available over any wired connection, for example in offices and at classroom podiums, which offer the best option when streaming media during class for instructional purposes.